gauravarya77/DNA-hinge-simulations/README.md

 74b.conf: Input restart file (containing structure and velocity data of an equilibrated hinge) for performing oxDNA MD simulations of 74b hinges

+Input_GPU.in: Input file for performing oxDNA MD simulations of DNA hinges for GPU processors

-Input.dat: Input file for performing oxDNA MD simulations of DNA hinges
+Input_CPU.in: Input file for performing oxDNA MD simulations of DNA hinges for CPU processors

+ini.in: Input files for the relaxation process

 Movie.mp4: Movie of 100-μs-long dynamics of the 0b hinge captured from MD simulations